|

 (and JPEGs) image cutouts of datasets archived at IRSA.

-IGA images are represented as overlays in
+Images are represented in

-red on the
+red as overlays on the

-any red region to get a close-up of the area;
+on any red region to get a close-up of the area; the size of the search